P90X vs P90X3 – Which Is The Better Schedule?

 Block 1 (or Phase 1 or Month 1)

 Typical Block 1 weeks are shown in the chart.
-In a normal Block 1 week the amount of push ups and pull ups are about the same.
+In a typical Block 1 week the amount of push ups and pull ups are about the same.
 I contained CVX in this outline even tough I believe it is more cardio than weights.
 I counted all the CVX repetitions to figure out with how much the total weight was.
-Since I hold a single 10 pound dumbbell in CVX, I cut that weight in half and used 5 lbs in the Total weight calculation.
+Since I normally hold a single 10 pound dumbbell in CVX, I cut that weight in half and used 5 pounds in the Total weight calculation.
 Despite all the CVX low weight reps you lift more than twice as much Entire Weight in P90X than a week of X3.

 Block 2 (or Phase 2 or Month 2)